Advances in research, treatment and prevention of heart and kidney diseases

 09.35 What is HFpEF, and how do we manage it?
 Professor Christopher Miller, Professor of Cardiovascular Medicine, NIHR Advanced Fellow and Honorary Consultant Cardiologist, Division of Cardiovascular Sciences, University of Manchester

-09.55 New lipid treatment options in cardiometabolic diseases Dr Saleem Ansari, Registrar, Division of Diabetes, Endocrinology and Metabolism, Imperial College London; UK Lipids and Cardiovascular Risk Service, Department of Cardiology, Hammersmith Hospital, Imperial College Healthcare NHS Trust, London
+09.55 New lipid treatment options in cardiometabolic diseases Dr Tina Mazaheri, Registrar in Pathology/Metabolic Medicine, Division of Diabetes, Endocrine and Metabolism, Imperial College London; Lipids and Cardiovascular Risk Service, Department of Cardiology, Hammersmith Hospital, Imperial College Healthcare NHS Trust, London

 10.15 Discussion